Why Running from Discomfort Is Like Fleeing a Bear: Lessons on Resilience and Courage

 They serve as my compass, guiding me through challenges and inspiring a deeper connection with my lived experience — from interpersonal relationships and work to personal development and self-expression.

-Join me in exploring these six guiding principles that continue to shape my journey.
-I’ll introduce you to each of them through insightful reflections, I’ll pull back the curtain on how I actualize them, and we’ll see what we learn along the way.
+I’ll introduce you to each of them through insightful reflections, pulling back the curtain to show how I actualize them, and we’ll see what we learn along the way.

 If you’re seeking thoughtful company amid change and swirling possibilities, I invite you to dive into these reflective conversations with me — they might unveil new inner clarity.